top of page

 Born in 1955 as Bigboy Samson Chikerema, he emerged as a prominent figure during the Rhodesian Bush War, serving as a field commander with ZANLA, a guerrilla force aligned with Robert Mugabe's faction.
 His role extended to senior military instruction at the ZANLA/ZIPRA training camp in Morogoro, Tanzania.

-The turning point in Shiri's legacy came in 1983 when Mugabe appointed him as the inaugural commander of the infamous Fifth Brigade.
+The turning point in Shiri's legacy came in 1983, after the country's independence in 1980, when Mugabe appointed him as the inaugural commander of the infamous Fifth Brigade.
 This brigade, a product of a covert agreement between Mugabe and North Korean leader Kim Il Sung, was designed not for conventional warfare but as a tool for suppressing political dissent.
 Shiri's leadership marked the beginning of a dark chapter known as the Gukurahundi campaign, a brutal crackdown on perceived dissidents, particularly targeting the Ndebele population.
 The campaign, veiled in euphemism and 'spin', resulted in the loss of thousands of lives and has been characterized as genocide.

 Shiri's tenure as commander of the Fifth Brigade earned him a reputation for ruthless brutality, earning him the moniker "Black Jesus" for his perceived authority over life and death.
 Despite the atrocities committed under his command, including multiple allegations of murder, rape and torture, Shiri's career trajectory continued, shifting to the role of commander of the Air Force of Zimbabwe and later overseeing Zimbabwean troops during the Second Congo War.